-- Curriculum Overview and Subject Information
+- Overview and Subject Information

 - The Shaw Hill Curriculum Pledge

-- Curriculum Enrichment, Assemblies and Special Events
+- Enrichment, Assemblies

 The overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
 The national curriculum for English aims to ensure that all pupils: